About the CLC

 Email

 James L. Welsh is a doctoral student in Childhood Education and Literacy Studies at the University of South Florida (USF).
 In addition to elementary teaching experience, James was the lead trainer for the USF College of Education Laptop Initiative and has served as the lead instructor for a digital video summer camp for the past five years.
-James is the Director of Contemporary Literacies Integration for the Florida Center for Instructional Technology.
-James’ research interests include critical media literacy, student creation of multimedia texts, and the use of genre in student composition.
+James is the Assistant Director of the Florida Center for Instructional Technology.
+James’ research interests include education policy, critical media literacy, student creation of multimedia texts, and the use of genre in student composition.